Starchy foods and carbohydrates

 - Try a baked potato for lunch – eat the skin for even more fibre.

-- Have more rice or pasta and less sauce – but don't skip the vegetables.
+- Have more rice or pasta and less sauce – but do not skip the vegetables.

-- Try different breads, such as seeded, wholemeal and granary.
+- Try breads such as seeded, wholemeal or granary.
 When you choose wholegrain varieties, you'll also increase the amount of fibre you're eating.

 - Try brown rice – it makes a very tasty rice salad.